jeffomidvaran/TheBlockouts/docs/index.md

 <h2>Project Summary</h2>
 <p>
 The main idea of The Blockouts project is to create a counter siege AI.
 Counter siege, in this context, means the AI will try to survive as long as possible while trying to preventing enemies from crossing its border.
-The ai will take as input enemy locations, enemy types, the ideal state of its structure, and the current state of the structure.
-As output the AI will decide between moving, fighting, and placing blocks.
+The AI will take as input enemy locations, and enemy types.
+As output the AI will decide between moving, fighting, which enemy to attack and which weapon to use.
+We plan to add more input information and output information as our project grows...
 </p>